helidon-io/helidon/docs/mp/openapi/openapi.md

 You can add more than one dependency and scan for more than a single type.
 See the [Helidon MP OpenAPI expanded Jandex example][helidon-mp-opena-2] for more information and a complete project that indexes a dependency.

-> [!NOTE]
-> If your `pom.xml` *does not* create the Jandex index then the Helidon MP
-> OpenAPI runtime automatically creates one in memory during app start-up.
-This
-> slows down your app start-up and, depending on how CDI is configured, might
-> inadvertently miss information.
->
-> We *strongly recommend* using the Jandex plug-in to build the index into your
-> app.
->
-> Further, if your resource method signatures refer to types from outside your
-> project we *strongly recommend* that you augment the Jandex plug-in invocation
-> to include the dependencies and types your API uses.
-If you do not do so the
-> resulting generated OpenAPI document is correct, but types that cannot be
-> found are declared as `object` in the resulting OpenAPI model.
-This means your
-> OpenAPI document contains less information about the types in your API than it
-> otherwise could.

 ## Reference